 If my middle son could choose anywhere to go he would pick Japan, and we’re actively planning this trip.
 This is a great trip for teens as it’s likely to be a bit of a challenge for anyone that doesn’t speak Japanese.
 With teens sometimes a challenge is good whereas it may be too frustrating with younger children.

 A fun family adventure with older kids might be to rent an RV and drive it around the island – though you may want to base this plan around what time of year you’ll visit.
 Iceland can be a pricy destination so do plan ahead; especially your food budget as we all know teens eat a lot!
+Teen travel in Iceland is a great idea thanks to the wide variety of activities offered – many of which are targeted at older kids.
 This post give a great one week self guided itinerary of the Ring Road.